 What Remains of 14th Century Traditions?

 Over time, the markets developed into a key element leading up to Christmas Eve.
-Every year, tourists from all over the world flock to Germany, Austria, and beyond to visit the markets.
+Every year, tourists from all over the world flock to Germany to visit the markets.
 It appears that one hears more English, Spanish, and Japanese spoken than traditional German dialects.
 With its glowing lights, the Christmas market has become commercialized.

 However, that is not to say that all traditions have been undermined.
 First of all, it is worth mentioning that though combating the cold is a common denominator in the origin of most Christmas markets, there are hundreds of different markets in and around Germany.
 Some are more famous than others, some are larger than others, and some are more traditional than others.
 They may even have different names, ranging from Weihnachtsmarkt (Christmas market) to Christkindlmarkt (the Christkindl is the angel that brings the presents on Christmas eve) to Adventmarkt (Advent market).